-You want to see your work in print.
+I get it, you want to see your work in print.
 You want those featured badges to sprinkle on your website.
 The back linking from popular blogs sharing your work to boost your SEO.
 The prestige of being able to call yourself a “Published Photographer” (or other vendor or model even!).
 Publishing is important to more people than just the photographer, but let’s not get carried away.
 Point is, it’s uber beneficial to get published, and you want in.
+Let’s go through together, step by step, how to get published and how to choose magazines or blogs that will actually benefit your business.

 ** Before we get started, I just wanted to let you in on a little secret that really shouldn’t be a secret anymore.
 SO shout it loud and proud!